jaantollander/masters-thesis/content/35_monitoring.md

 ```

 Finally, the monitoring client composes a message of the data by listing the individual data structures in a JSON array and sends it to the ingest server via *Hypertext Transfer Protocol (HTTP)*.
+Our implementation actually used the *InfluxDB line protocol* for communication because we designed the code initially for InfluxDB.
+Due to the scaling problem, we switched to TimescaleDB and suggest using JSON for communication instead.

 ## Ingest server
 The ingest server is responsible for maintaining a connection to the database and listening to the messages from the monitoring clients, parsing them and inserts the data to the database.

+In our implementation we did not use a time series identifier.
+Instead we identified different time series as distict tuples of target, nodename, job ID, and user ID.
+For login nodes, which do not have a job ID, we generated synthetic job ID using the executable name and user ID values.
+We also parsed the values on the monitoring clients, rather than in the ingest server.
+However, a time series identifier is easier to use in database queries, reduces ambiguity about how to identify an individual time series and allows separating the metadata and time series data.

+For future implementations we should use a time series identifier.
 We can generate the time series identifier as UUID from the concatenated string of target and entry identifier (`<target>:<entry_id>`) with a randomly generated UUID as *namespace* associated with the formatting of the target and entry identifier strings.
 If the formatting changes, we should change the namespace to avoid collision with time series identifiers.
 If the namespace is kept secret, the UUID also anonymizes the metadata values associated with time series data.
+For example, we can generate a namespace as follows:

 ```sh
 uuidgen --random